canorve/EllipSect/paper/paper.md

 contains the galaxy, model and residual images.

-The surface brightness models fitted by GALFIT could not be enough to decide whether a model is appropiate or it would need more components.
-This is why we have developed \
-EllipSect.
-It is a python code to analyze the surface brightness models fitted by GALFIT.
-It can extract the surface brightness models of the galaxy, model and their components.
-The programs also computes extra photometric variables that are not originally computed for GALFIT such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, and component to total light ratio.
+We have developed EllipSect to extract the surface brightness profiles through the FITS file.
+It can extract the surface brightness of the galaxy, model and their components.
+The program also computes extra photometric variables that are not directly computed by GALFIT such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, Kron radius [@kron80], Petrosian radius [@petrosian76], bulge to total ratio, and component to total light ratio.
-Extra information for the model is computed as well: Tidal, Bumpiness, Signal to Noise Ratio.
-Akaike Information Criterion and Bayesian information criterion.
+Extra information for the model is computed as well: Tidal [@tal09], Bumpiness [@blakeslee06], Signal to Noise Ratio, Akaike Information Criterion [@akaike74] and Bayesian information criterion [@schwarz78].
 This aids to GALFIT's users to select the best model for their galaxies and compute extra-photometry information.

 # Statement of Need